1997: The Birth of the nWo

 10. Monday Nitro Jan 6th, 1997 - Double J Goads Double A

 Jarrett was an interesting blend of obnoxious and charming when he got to the WCW.
 His dedication to becoming a Four Horsemen member and pandering to the ego of Ric Flair was amusing.
-Flair's enamored reaction to the courtship was classic.
+Flair's vain reaction to the courtship was classic.
 Then Jarrett alienated Arn Anderson making for a pretty hilarious segment.

 9. Monday Nitro May 26th, 1997 - Super Calo Cannonball Crowd

-The luchador matches were typically hit with the fast-forward button for those that watched wrestling for the stories, drama and shows of power and strength.
+The luchador matches were typically hit with the fast-forward button for those that watched wrestling for the stories, drama, and shows of power and strength.
 That being said, the luchador acrobatics were exciting, especially when part of a brawl.
 In one such brawl, Super Calo flings himself through the ropes out of the ring, but is hurled by his opponent into an unsuspecting crowd, making for a pretty funny situation.

 8. Monday Nitro Feb 10th, 1997 - Debra gets Gunked

 Debra McMichael's character had become an annoying brat in the late moments of the Four Horsemen.
 Fans had learned that throwing garbage at wrestlers was acceptable when it was encouraged against the nWo.
 That chaos actually plagued WCW for years to come, but made for some very funny moments.